iairu/honeypot-ids/openstack-work/README.md

 If **broken**: Purge all containers and images (**WARNING**: this will remove **!!!ALL!!!** containers on your machine):
 - Stop and remove Docker containers then remove Docker images: `docker stop $(docker ps -a -q) ; docker rm -f $(docker ps -a -q) ; docker rmi $(docker images -q)`
 - Afterwards remove all Docker volumes and Docker networks: `docker system prune -a --volumes --force`
-- Start again from docker-compose.yml like fresh install: `docker compose --profile dev up -d`
+- Start again from docker-compose.yml like fresh install: `docker compose up -d`

 For debugging:
 - `docker container ls -a` to get container names and ids